Daily Jobs › Payroll 💵

 Who Needs a FEIN?

-• Are set up as either a corporation or partnership
+• Is organized as a corporation or partnership

-• Withhold taxes on any non-wage income paid to non-resident aliens
+• Withholds taxes on non-wage payments to non-resident aliens

 • Estates